NixOS/nix.dev/source/tutorials/cross-compilation.md

 <cpu>-<vendor>-<os>-<abi>
 ```

+This string representation is used in `nixpkgs` for historic reasons.

 Note that `<vendor>` is often `unknown` and `<abi>` is optional.
 There's also no unique identifier for a platform, for example `unknown` and
 `pc` are interchangeable (hence it's called config.guess).